The restart tax

 let config_lock = Arc::new(std::sync::Mutex::new(load_config(config_path)?));

-// Clone for the watcher thread
+// Clone Arc handles for the watcher closure

 let should_reload_clone = Arc::clone(&should_reload);